 Most people think they know what to expect in an interview.
 They might prepare for questions about their strengths and weaknesses, know to make eye contact and sit up straight.
-But that’s not what the modern, behavioral interview entails, said Marshall, who’s the founder of the recruiting firm, The Recruiting Ronin, and a career success coach at Fullstack Academy.
+While those are important, that’s not all that the modern behavioral interview entails.

-Instead, interviewers are looking for candidates to back up their skills with anecdotes and examples.
+Interviewers are also looking for candidates to back up their skills with anecdotes and examples.
 They’re looking for people who can think on their feet and are passionate about the company.
 They’re also looking for hints at what you’d be like to work with.

 Fortunately, interviewing is a skill you can develop just like any other.
 The more you do it, the better you’ll become at it, and the more confident you’ll appear.